J-CF-Leung/Study_Vault/Physics/Theoretical physics/Gauge Field Theory and the Standard Model.md

 # The Higgs mechanism
 - Mechanism by which particles gain a _mass_

-### Spontaneous symmetry breaking and Goldstone's Theorem
+## Spontaneous symmetry breaking, Goldstone's Theorem, and the Higgs mechanism
 - Toy model: $\phi^{4}$ theory
 $$\mathcal{L}=(\partial_{\mu}\phi^{*})(\partial^{\mu}\phi)-V(\phi) \qquad V(\phi)=m^{2}|\phi|^{2}+\lambda|\phi|^{4}$$
 - For a classical theory, the $m^{2}>0$ case has a _minimum at the origin_